Injured Due to a Hospital Visit or Medical Negligence? Medical Malpractice Attorney Louisville KY

 Alcoholism and drug addiction have no class or education boundaries.
 A doctor, nurse, and other medical professional can struggle with substance abuse the same as others in society.

 High-stress jobs and access to highly addictive medication also contributes to the problem.
-Impaired medical professionals make life-threatening mistakes when diagnosing, treating, and caring for patients.
+Impaired doctors and nurses make life-threatening mistakes when diagnosing, treating, and caring for patients.

 Hospitals, nursing homes, and other medical facilities have a legal duty to train their staff properly to follow best practices.

-Those in critical positions, like surgeons, also need complete training and mentorship before they are allowed to treat patients.
+Those in critical positions, like surgeons, also need complete training and mentorship to reduce the likelihood of errors before they are allowed to treat patients.

 Hospitals have many departments.
 Miscommunication between them hurts patients, such as in cases of patients transferring between specialists for treatment, or in handoffs from EMTs to emergency department personnel.